Saturday 30 September 2023

 - but after they have been broken down by laser into smaller pieces that your WBCs can relocate them & your lymphatic system carry them throughout your body

 - Will your body be able to get rid all of these inks out of your body completely?
 Will some of these inks spread throughout your body, accumulate in your body, & cause some health issues down the line?
+Watch this!

 The tattoo ink itself is not regulated and can contain heavy metal, lead & etc.